 Cortisone injections deliver steroids directly into skin lesions.

-The cortisone is deposited in the skin to be delivered over a period, resulting in prolonged therapy while minimizing the adverse effects of systemic therapy.
+The cortisone is deposited in the skin to be delivered over a period, resulting in prolonged therapy while minimizing the adverse effects of systemic therapyi XA type of treatment based on the medicine traveling through the bloodstream to reach all the affected areas of the body. .
 This treatment is extremely effective, easy to perform, and relatively safe.

 When And Where To Get A Cortisone Shot?